AngleSharp/AngleSharp/docs/general/04-Performance.md

 ## General Considerations

-The library is not small (its not huge either), which makes preloading or "warming-up" (or using NGen) a candidate for productive usage.
+The library is not small (it's not huge either), which makes preloading or "warming-up" (or using NGen) a candidate for productive usage.
 The first runs will always be slower than the following.
 This is a property of C# / the MSIL (or the JIT process in general), which has nothing to do with AngleSharp.

 AngleSharp has been written with performance in mind.
 Actually the priority is: